vmware-archive/nsxraml/readme.md

 Details on raml2postman can be found on postmanlabs github https://github.com/postmanlabs/raml2postman

+# Style

+For display names please use the following verbs:
+- List - Read a collection of objects.
+HTTP GET
+- Read - Read a single object.
+HTTP GET
+- Create - Create an object.
+HTTP POST
+- Update - Update an object.
+HTTP PUT
+- Delete - Delete an object.
+HTTP DELETE
+- Execute - Execute an action.
+Example: start a traceroute

 # Building

 If you are interested in building the artifacts you will need a modified version of raml2html and raml2postman.
 To install these globally use the following commands: